2021 Manly Warringah Sea Eagles season: Run to the finals and records broken

-Manly started off their run to the finals with a 44-24 win against the Wests Tigers, a 40-22 win against the Cronulla-Sutherland Sharks and a 28-18 loss to the Melbourne Storm.
+Manly started off their run to the finals with a 44–24 win against the Wests Tigers, a 40–22 win against the Cronulla-Sutherland Sharks and a 28–18 loss to the Melbourne Storm.

-In Round 22, Manly beat the Parramatta Eels 56-10 in a very strong performance.
+In Round 22, Manly beat the Parramatta Eels 56–10 in a very strong performance.
 Reuben Garrick also achieved a record in the match passing the record for most points scored for the club in a season by a player, passing Matthew Ridge's record of 255, with Garrick having scored 258 points at the end of the round.

-Manly continued their winning performances against the Canberra Raiders, winning 19-18.
+Manly continued their winning performances against the Canberra Raiders, winning 19–18.

-In Round 24, the clubs 36-18 win over the Canterbury-Bankstown Bulldogs propelled them into the top four and ensured that Tom Trbojevic would win the prestigious Dally M Medal for player of the year.
+In Round 24, the club's 36–18 win over the Canterbury-Bankstown Bulldogs propelled them into the top four and ensured that Tom Trbojevic would win the prestigious Dally M Medal for player of the year.

-Round 25, the club beat the Cowboys 46-18 in a strong second half performance.
+Round 25, the club beat the Cowboys 46–18 in a strong second half performance.
 Reuben Garrick (304) also passed Hazem El Masri's (288) record for most points in a regular season.
 The game also saw a collective effort from Reuben Garrick, Daly Cherry-Evans and Tom Trbojevic to score the try of the year.

 Finals

-Manly started off with a poor performance to begin the finals, losing to the Melbourne Storm 40-12 at Sunshine Coast Stadium forcing them into a second chance semi due to them finishing in the top four.
+Manly started off with a poor performance to begin the finals, losing to the Melbourne Storm 40–12 at Sunshine Coast Stadium forcing them into a second chance semi due to them finishing in the top four.

-Manly produced a 42-6 win against the Sydney Roosters advancing them to the preliminary finals.
+Manly produced a 42–6 win against the Sydney Roosters advancing them to the preliminary finals.

 On the lead up to their preliminary final match against the South Sydney Rabbitohs, many people, especially former Penrith player Ryan Girdler criticised Manly for making the top four but not beating any side that finished in the top four labelling them as 'flat track bullies' stating that they don't deserve to be 80 minutes away from a grand final.
-Manly went on to lose the match 36-16, with Tom Trbojevic breaking Phil Blake's record (27) for most tries in a season for the club scoring 28.
-Putting an end to a successful season.
+Manly went on to lose the match 36–16, with Tom Trbojevic breaking Phil Blake's record (27) for most tries in a season for the club scoring 28.

-Tom Trbojevic finished the season as top try scorer for the club scoring 28 and Reuben Garrick finishing as top point scorer with 334.
+Tom Trbojevic finished the season as top try scorer for the club, with Reuben Garrick finishing as top point scorer with 334 points.